The people who will lead your Customwalks tours are quite simply the best in the business.

 Meet our Trip Leaders

-As of 2020 Brett has guided at least one tour every year for the past thirty years.
-He can hardly believe it!
 A bon-vivant, avid hiker, and raconteur Brett brings great enthusiasm and knowledge to every tour he leads.
 Brett’s passion for the outdoors and travel has seen him hiking in such exotic locales as Algeria, the Tusheti Mountains of Georgia, and the high Atlas mountains in Morocco.
 He has also cycled extensively throughout Europe and continues to enjoy developing our new tours.
-In November 2019 he developed our new Oman hike, and this winter he has been exploring New Zealand’s epic landscapes during the worst of the pandemic.
+In November 2019 he developed our new Oman hike, then luckily he spent 18 months in New Zealand exploring New Zealand’s epic landscapes during the worst of the pandemic.
 In 2022 he hit the ground running and was back to leading our tours in Tuscany, the Dolomites, Croatia, Sicily and Puglia.
 The year he is guiding in Tuscany, and our three boat based tours in Greece, Croatia, and Turkey.
 He divides his time between homes in New Zealand and Tuscany.
 Languages: Canadian-eh, French and Italian.